 - Ingesting plastic not only can eventually kill marine life, but it also poisons our food chain.

-- The nets also can drag across the ocean floor and destroy habitats like coral reefs according to NOAA, the nets also drag across the ocean floor, which can destroy habitats like coral reefs.
+- The nets can also drag across the ocean floor and destroy habitats like coral reefs according to NOAA.

 But, if I’ve talked about our ocean pollution problem a thousand times, I’ve also talked about companies that are working to help.
 Needless to say, I think you know where this is going.